Connecticut License & Permit Practice Tests

 …and have never been licensed.

-» When you have been licensed in Connecticut or another state:
+» When you have been licensed in this or another state:

 …but your driver’s license has expired longer than two years.